-Although a Yiddish proverb holds that "the heart is half a prophet," people's accuracy in prophesying what will make them happy routinely disappoints.
-Individuals often mispredict what pursuits will make them happy, how large of a hedonic boost they will earn, and how long the rewards will last.
-For example, many suppose that winning the lottery is a ticket to perpetual happiness, but studies suggest that the effects are relatively short-lived (Brickman, Coates, & Janoff-Bulman, 1978).
-To nonmillionaires, the downsides of wealth are hard to imagine, yet they exist-endless appeals for money, worries about children becoming spoiled, and constant suspicions of others' motives (Wood, 2011).
-In general, people overestimate the happiness they can garner from any isolated event, like the purchase of a new home or a raise in salary (Wilson & Gilbert, 2005) and underestimate their ability to adapt to negative events, like a financial downturn (Bonanno, 2004; see Wilson & Gilbert, 2003, for a review).
-When pursuing happiness, especially by purchasing it, forecasting errors increase the likelihood of feeling buyer's remorse.
+Although a Yiddish proverb holds that "the heart is half a prophet," people's accu-153 racy in prophesying what will make them happy routinely disappoints.
+Individuals 154 often mispredict what pursuits will make them happy, how large of a hedonic boost 155 they will earn, and how long the rewards will last.
+For example, many suppose 156 that winning the lottery is a ticket to perpetual happiness, but studies suggest that 157 the effects are relatively short-lived (Brickman et al. 1978).
+To nonmillionaires, 158 the downsides of wealth are hard to imagine, yet they exist-endless appeals for 159 money, worries about children becoming spoiled, and constant suspicions of ot-160 hers' motives (Wood 2011).
+In general, people overestimate the happiness they can 161 garner from any isolated event, like the purchase of a new home or a raise in sala-162 ry (Wilson and Gilbert 2005), and underestimate their ability to adapt to negative 163 events, like a financial downturn (Bonanno 2004; see Wilson and Gilbert 2003, for 164 a review).
+When pursuing happiness, especially by purchasing it, forecasting errors 165 increase the likelihood of feeling buyer's remorse.
+166

-We Adapt Promptly
+We Adapt Promptly 2.2.2

-No blessing brings perpetual bliss.
-People quickly reach a point where, as B. B. King memorably belted, "the thrill is gone."
-Hedonic adaptation, the psychological term for this phenomenon, explains how the happiness that comes from owning a new widget or securing a pay raise erodes via two key pathways: decreased pleasures and increased aspirations (Lyubomirsky, 2011; Sheldon & Lyubomirsky, 2012; Wilson & Gilbert, 2008).
-As time passes, the pleasures of a positive change evaporate.
-One enjoys a newly remodeled bathroom for a season, but over time it becomes less noticeable and produces fewer positive feelings.
-Eventually the change becomes unnoticeable, fading into the psychological background.
+- No blessing brings perpetual bliss.
+People quickly reach a point where, as B. B. 168 - King memorably belted, "the thrill is gone."
+Hedonic adaptation, the psychologi-169 - cal term for this phenomenon, explains how the happiness that comes from ow-170 - ning a new widget or securing a pay raise erodes via two key pathways: decreased 171 - pleasures and increased aspirations (Lyubomirsky 2011; Sheldon and Lyubomirsky 172 - 2012; Wilson and Gilbert 2008).
+As time passes, the pleasures of a positive change 173 - evaporate.
+One enjoys a newly remodeled bathroom for a season, but over time, 174 it becomes less noticeable and produces fewer positive feelings.
+Eventually, the change becomes unnoticeable, fading into the psychological background.
 Furthermore, positive changes often increase one's expectations and desires, impeding the full effect of the next positive change.
 After remodeling the bathroom, one begins noticing the drabness of the den.

 Hedonic adaptation explains why constant luxury becomes banality.
 Faced with chronic surpluses, aspirations can ultimately become so high that they choke off all of life's pleasures, leaving one miserable even in the midst of favorable circumstances.
 After achieving success in every military campaign he led, Alexander the Great resolved to conquer the entire known world.
 However, after marching to India, his soldiers almost mutinied and forced him to return home, and he died shortly thereafter.
-An epitaph summarized his brief, ambitious life: "A tomb now suffices him for whom the whole world was not sufficient" (Benham, 1907, p.
+An epitaph summarized his brief, ambitious life: "A tomb now suffices him for whom the whole world was not sufficient" (Benham 1907, p.
 686).
 Only by accounting for rising aspirations is it possible to grasp why continuing positive changes lead to diminishing hedonic returns; and when outcomes fall short of one's expectations, disappointment is the price of presumption.

-We Spend Profligately
+2.2.3 We Spend Profligately

 Left unchecked, poor choices and fleeting thrills can drive people to overconsume-provided that their pocketbooks can keep up.
-Fully 20% of wealthy American households owning assets of \$1 million to \$10 million spent all of their incomes or more in 2004 (Frank, 2008).
-In 2006, the American personal saving rate, already low by worldwide standards, went negative for the first time since the Great Depression ("Danger time for America," 2006).
+Fully 20% of wealthy American households owning assets of \$ 1-10 million spent all of their incomes or more in 2004 (Frank 2008).
+In 2006, the American personal saving rate, already low by worldwide standards, went negative for the first time since the Great Depression (Danger time for America 2006).